-Question: I got almost $4,000 on my credit cards, and I can barely make more than the minimum payments.
-It’s a real mess, but the more I look at my options, the more confused and afraid I get.
+Question: I have almost $4,000 on my credit cards and I can barely make the minimum payments.
+It’s a mess, but the more I look at my options, the more confused I get.
 There’s “credit counseling” and “debt counseling” and “debt consolidation” and “debt management” and “debt settlement.”
-Will any of this stuff hurt my credit score?
-Is debt consolidation bad?
+Do debt relief programs hurt your credit?
+And if so, how bad?
 I don’t want to pay off my credit cards and then face a bunch of new problems.

 — Paul in Oklahoma

 I hear you, Paul.
 Debt is a complex problem, but thankfully, the solutions aren’t as complex as many folks make them out to be.

 Let’s tackle your confusion first, then ease your fears.

 These are two terms for the same thing.
 I prefer credit counseling because it’s more precise.
 A consumer credit counselor evaluates your debts, credit, and budget to help you find the best option for relief.
 They also provide free financial education that will help you rebuild your score and learn better credit habits moving forward.
 Credit counseling isn’t a debt solution, in and of itself.
 It’s really a service that helps you find the right solution for your needs.
 At the end of a free credit counseling session with a nonprofit credit counseling agency, they may recommend any of the following:

 - A debt management program